khanhbrandy/Graph_based_clustering/README.md

 Created on 2019-08-20

 # Graph Mining
-Market basket analysis using graph mining approach over transactional data
+Modified Newman-Girvan modularity applied in transactional data to perform market basket analysis

 # Dataset Information:
 Transactional dataset contains transactions of a retail company in a given period.